 Measure With a Laser Level

 Determine your preferred box height and make a single mark on any stud.
 With a laser level placed on the other side of the room, shoot a line across the entire length of the wall you are working on.
 Use the mark on the wall as your starting point.
 Work off this line as you place each box or, to preserve batteries, make pencil marks on studs and then shut off the laser level.

 Measure With a Drywall Square

-This quick method works best before the floor covering is installed.
+This quick method works best before the floor covering is already installed.
 If you have a drywall square, place the long end of the square's "T" perpendicular to the floor.
 Hold the longest part of the square roughly parallel to the floor.
-Mark a line across four studs by running your pencil along the bottom part of the straight edge.
+Mark a line across four studs by running your pencil along the bottom part of the straightedge.
 Place the receptacles at this height.
 This gives you a height of 14 inches.
-If you then lay a floor, thus raising the floor level, you end up with a height of roughly 12 inches.
+If you then lay a floor, thus raising the floor level, you end up with a height of roughly 12 inches above the floor.

 Measure With a Hammer